-Any incident of racism should also be reported to the Headteacher or Assistant/Deputy Head Teacher who will pass on details to the Local Authority via the diversity incident form.
+Any incident of racism should also be reported to the Headteacher or Deputy Head Teacher who will pass on details to the Local Authority.

-Any incidents of bullying/racism will be closely monitored and meetings with those involved will be held on a regular basis until the situation has been resolved.
+Any incidents of bullying/racism will be closely monitored and meeting with those involved will be held on a regular basis until the situation has been resolved.